Related Links

 1. Do you see a lawn of bacteria on the three control plates you made?
 If not, incubate the plates for an additional 24-48 hours until there is a decent bacterial lawn.

 2. The three control plates should show relatively uniform lawns.
 If you see dense bacterial growth in some areas and swatches of light or no bacterial growth in other areas, then your bacteria-spreading technique needs improvement.
-You'll need to repeat the experiment again, paying special attention to spreading the E. coli culture across the plates to get reliable data.
+You will need to repeat the experiment again, paying special attention to spreading the E. coli culture across the plates to get reliable data.

 3. If the medications you chose are effective at preventing E. coli growth, you should see zones of inhibition around the medication disks.
 The clear zones around each disk should be circular with a relatively uniform diameter since diffusion of the substances through the agar is the same in every direction.
 If the zones of inhibition do not have uniform diameters, there are two possible problems: